Back to Projects List

 Biomedical Engineering Department Workflow

-During this workshop we plan to explore, together with the GTMA (Group of Medical Technology and Audiovisuals), the possibilities of 3DSlicer and its evironment in three possible projects.
+During this workshop we plan to explore, together with the GTMA (Group of Medical Technology and Audiovisuals), the possibilities of 3DSlicer and its environment in three possible projects.

 #1 Software for orthognathic surgical planning.
 A piece of software that simulates temporomandibular joint rotation after computer-simulated osteotomies.